HelpSeeker/Restricted-WebM/README.md

 - [x] Automatic downscaling if quality would be too low otherwise (disabled when using scale manually)
 - [x] Use 2-pass encoding automatically
 - [x] Loops through bitrate settings to fit the file size into the specified limit
+- [x] Reduce framerate if quality is still to low after downscaling
 - [ ] HighQuality mode, where low quality output is prevented by demanding additional input from the user

 Audio:
 - [x] Encode with audio (default: off)
-- [ ] Adjust audio bitrate based on the video length
+- [x] Adjust audio bitrate automatically (range: 32-128 kbps)